hannorein/rebound/README.md

   `integrator_leapfrog.c`
   `collisions_tree.c`

-  This problem uses two boundary layers made of particles to simulate shearing walls.
+  This example is about granular dynamics.
+No gravitational forces are present in this example, which is why the module `gravity_none.c` is used.
+Two boundary layers made of particles simulate shearing walls.
 These walls are heating up the particles, create a dense and cool layer in the middle.
-  This example shows how to use REBOUND for granular dynamics.

 *  **examples/opencl**